Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:VideoExercise lang: xp: skills: key:4faeef92ea
+--- type:VideoExercise lang:r xp: skills: key:4c97cab86b
 ## Anti-joins
 Anti-joins do the opposite of semi-joins, they show which rows do not have matches.
 Anti-joins are a convenient way to check for errors before they occur.

 *** =video_link

---- type:NormalExercise lang: xp: skills: key:899ba90ad5
+--- type:NormalExercise lang:r xp: skills: key:bc0bd20072
 ## Anti-join
 Which rows of X do we not have Y information for?

 *** =instructions